edherbert/ogre-next-imgui/README.md

-# Ogre-next imgui
+# ogre-next imgui

-#### An imgui backend for Ogre-next
+#### An imgui backend for ogre-next
-A portable implementation of imgui for projects using Ogre-next.
+A portable implementation of imgui for projects using ogre-next.

 This repo includes an example demo showing how to use it.